 Every muscle in a pitbull’s body is an interconnection of protein fibers.
 Pitbull dogs have two types of muscle fibers;

-Type I muscle is a constitution of dark fibers that respond slower to impulse.
+Lets discuss the first type of pitbull muscle fibers.
+The first group, Type I muscle, is a constitution of dark fibers that respond slower to impulse.
 These muscle fibers have the most prolonged latency and are responsible for maintaining canine posture.

-On the other hand, Type II muscle fibers have quick response and come in handy in controlling swift movements like running or diving.
+On the other hand, Type 2 muscle fibers have quick response and come in handy in controlling swift movements like running or diving.
 These muscles have the shortest twitch response.

-Both Types I and Type II muscle fibers are found in various muscles in a pitbull’s body.
+Both Types I and Type 2 muscle fibers are found in various muscles in a pitbull’s body.

 All pitbull muscle groups work in synchrony to facilitate movement.
 No muscle group can act alone to create movement or flexing.
-The muscles that contract to pull the limbs cannot exert an equally push force.
-They, therefore, depend on other muscles groups to do the job.
+The muscles that contract to pull the limbs cannot exert an equally pushed force.
+The canine, therefore, depend on other muscles groups to do the job.

 Now for the crucial question.